 The Classics Department at Pangbourne aims to develop students' critical thinking and evaluative skills in dealing with literature, history and art.

-The subject, which is only offered at A Level (following the OCR board) to Sixth Form students, helps pupils acquire knowledge and understanding of the Greek and Roman civilisations.
+The subject, which is only offered at A Level (under the auspices of the OCR board) to Sixth Form students, helps pupils acquire knowledge and understanding of the Greek and Roman civilisations.
 They are then challenged to analyse how the Greek and Roman civilisations' spiritual, cultural and moral values compare with those of the modern world.

-Classics combines well with any Arts or Humanities subject, particularly English, Art, History, Theatre Studies, RS and Film Studies.
+Classics combines well with any Arts or Humanities subject, particularly English, Art, History, Theatre Studies, Religious Studies and Film Studies.

 Outside the classroom, the Classics Department arranges trips to see modern productions of classical plays, attends Sixth Form conferences and seeks out relevant exhibitions at both the British Museum and the Ashmolean Museum in Oxford.

-One of the highlights of the Classics programme at Pangbourne is the annual trip to Greece, Italy or Turkey for a study tour of the sites and museums which bring the subject to life.
+One of the highlights of the Classics programme at Pangbourne are the Classics tours to Greece, (or Italy, Sicily or Turkey.)
+We visit sites and museums to bring the subject to life.

-Classics students can go on to Classical Studies and Architecture courses at university and a good Classics A Level is useful for undertaking Arts and Humanities courses at university.
+Classics students may move onto Classics, Classical Studies, Ancient History or Archaeology courses at university and a good Classics A Level is useful preparation for admission to Arts and Humanities courses at any university.